WALKINGWAYS

 Wastwater - Britain's Favourite View

-Walking in Wasdale can be tougher than other parts of the Lake District, and most of the walks planned are graded as strenuous.
-The walking itinerary below is only a guide to what we may do, and can be readily shortened or changed, depending on the weather and the level of fitness in the group.
+Walking in Wasdale can be tougher than other parts of the Lake District, and much of the walking is strenuous.
+The walks would depend to a certain extent on the weather and the level of fitness in the group.

-Transport requirements for the week should be minimal, so we will share transport to the start of walks.
+Transport requirements for the week should be minimal, so we would share transport to the start of walks.

 Different types of accommodation are available in the area, including three hotels and a campsite in the village, and a youth hostel within a mile.
-There is also bed and breakfast available close by.
+There is also bed and breakfast and self catering available close by.
 For further information on accommodation please contact us.

 The walks will depend on the group's ability and the vagaries of the British weather, but it is hoped we will be able to complete some or all of the itinerary below.